Ethiopia: Holidays

-For public holidays the first of which falls on the calendar is Adwa Victory Day on 2 March, commemorating Emperor Menelik II's victory over the attempted but failed colonization efforts of Italy in 1896.
-Others follow, such as the International Workers' Day on the 1st of May, the Ethiopian Patriots' Victory Day for celebrating the return of Emperor Haile Selassie I and thus the liberation of fascist Italian occupation on the 5th of May and the Downfall of the Derg on the 28th of May, a recent holiday promoted to a public status by the ruling government after 1991.
-And the most prominent of public holidays is Enkutatash which is the largest, celebrating the Ethiopian new year on September 11 or 12, which is approximately 7–8 years behind the rest of the world, depending on if the year is a leap, and thus behind ultimately the Georgian calendar by several years.
-Defense Day also exists for celebrating service men on the 26th of October the last holiday in the Gregorian calendar.
+The first public holiday of the Gregorian calendar year is Adwa Victory Day on 2 March, commemorating Emperor Menelik II's victory over the colonisation efforts of Italy in 1896.
+Others are International Workers' Day on the 1st of May, the Ethiopian Patriots' Victory Day for celebrating the return of Emperor Haile Selassie and thus the liberation of fascist Italian occupation on the 5th of May, and the Downfall of the Derg on the 28th of May, a recent holiday promoted to public status after 1991.
+The most prominent public holiday is Enkutatash (Ethiopian new year celebration) on 11 or 12 September.
+Defence Day, on the 26th of October, celebrates servicemen, and is the last holiday in the Gregorian calendar.

-Nonetheless other festivals and holidays like the honoring of Saint Yohannes and others are celebrated across the country including Irrecha celebrated by the Oromo community.
+Various other festivals and holidays are celebrated across the country, including Irreechaa celebrated by the Oromo community.
+(Note: Irreechaa celebrated by the Oromo ethnic group is a huge holiday attracting large portions of the population and is given government de-facto recognition as a holiday.)